microchip-pic-avr-examples/pic16f18075-cubicle-doorbell-mplab-mcc/README.md

 ### Program Code, Configurations, and Functions Overview

-The project file above includes all the needed and configurations for both the door and desk modules.
+The project file above includes all the needed code and configurations for both the Door and Desk modules.
 There are two main.c files that contain the driving code for each of the modules.
 By selecting the configuration that matches the module and free/pro status (see Table 1 and Figure 5 below), one of the main.c files will be excluded from being programmed.
 This exclusion results in the correct main.c file being programmed to the device for the selected module.

 *Figure 5 - Configuration List for MPLABX*